nefiltari/yaki/lib/yaki.coffee.md

           return true
       # Step 3: Look up for word combinations (Map + Filter) and sign used combinations
       used = []
-      dictionary.result = for entry in dictionary.result when not _.contains used, entry.id
-        next = entry
+      result = for entry in result when not _.contains used, entry.id next = entry
         while next.follow?
           next = dictionary.terms[next.follow]
           entry.term = "#{entry.term} #{next.term}"
           used.push next.id
         entry
-      # Convert to a simple array
-      dictionary.convert()
+      # Update Dictionary
+      dictionary.length = 0
+      dictionary.push entry.term for entry in result
+      # Return the dictionary
+      return dictionary